garland3/waterproject/readme.md

 ## Device configuration

 You can modify your PINS, location, and name by changing the `config.json` file.
 Mine looks like.
+You can also change the project name.

 ```json